Artic144/Stardew-damage-calculator/README.md

   weapon.knockback.Value += GetLevel();
 }
 ```
 Each amethyst adds 1 to the level of a weapon's knockback per forge.
 This translates to +10 weight on a weapon's tooltip.
 See [the wiki](https://stardewvalleywiki.com/Weight) for more info.
+Weight does not directly affect the damage done by a weapon.
 ___
 That was a lot, so to recap: